hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 $$
 \ell = \frac{k_B\mathcal{T}}{mg}.
 $$

+This argument is very slick, but sidesteps important physical details.
+For a more realistic treatment, see the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix).

 Recall that the diffusion coefficient $D = \ell v$ is directly related to the meandering of the pollen grain over time, with $d^2 \sim Dt$.